-This trek can be customized with Island Peak for those who are also looking for small peak climbing.
-Please visit the combined itinerary of Everest High Passes And Island Peak.
+This trek can also be customized with Island Peak for those who are also looking for small peak climbing.
+Please visit the combined itinerary of Three Passes with Island Peak Climb.

 We set off early morning from our hotel to domestic airport for Lukla flights.
 After a 35 minute scenic mountain flight by a small aircraft, we land in Lukla airport (Tenzing-Hillary airport).
 Today’s trek from Lukla to Phakding is only about 3-4 hours.
 The trail from Lukla is seen broad and clear.
 From the airstrip it heads north through a kani (arch) and then slopes downhill to a low agricultural land.
 A splendid view of the difficult trekking peak Kusum Kangaru (6,367m/20,889ft) is seen while walking ahead.
 The trail is rich with teahouses, prayer wheels, gompas (Buddhist monastery) and huge boulders decorated with Buddhist mantra (prayer chant).
 Finally we arrive in the village separated in two parts with about a 10 minute trek between them, and a long suspension bridge over the Dudh Koshi River.
 This village is called Phakding where we stay overnight.